influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/introduction-to-auth.md

 ## Manage user authorization

-There are three ways to manage authorizations in InfluxDB Enterprise:
+Choose one of the following methods manage authorizations in InfluxDB Enterprise:

 - using [InfluxQL](#manage-read-and-write-privileges-with-influxql)
   {{% note %}}